 The programme's syllabus is shaped by the subject group's commitment to pluralism.
 From Level 4 students are introduced to the different schools of thought found in economics and the range of research methodologies associated with these different approaches to economic understanding.
+The syllabus covers the traditional approaches and techniques found in neo-classical economics to the new approaches used in behavioural and institutional economics.

 The course provides a solid grounding in economic research, all within the broader social and political context shaping today's world.
 Importantly, this course provides students with the research techniques used by government, firms and academics and underpins postgraduate study.

 The programme has been designed for students to see themselves as undergraduates training to become economists, rather than students learning about economics.
-The programme prepares students to work as professional economist in a wide range of organisations, ranging across the private sector, the third sector (including trade bodies and charities), and the public sector.
+The programme prepares students to work as professional economist in a wide range of organisations, ranging from the private sector including trade bodies and charities, to the public sector.
+Supported by academic staff and the UWE Careers service, students from the programme are actively encouraged to undertake the placement year.